You’re ready. You’ve booked your venue, you’ve created an amazing registration website and you’re all set on your catering. You’re good to go, right?

 6 strategies to gamify your events

 For instance, if you want to ensure more people attend your event sessions, you’d use a different type of game than if you want to help vendors collect more leads.
 Likewise, if you want to encourage people to network, you may use yet another game to encourage people to interact and socialize.
+Your goal is key to deciding which kind of gamification suits your event.

 Network like a champ